 Research on laws and customs in your host country

-One of the things you should ask yourself before studying abroad is your readiness to be exposed to a foreign culture.
-Your extended stay can be overwhelming if you don’t equip yourself with the right knowledge, mindset and attitude.
+One thing you should ask yourself before studying abroad is your readiness to be exposed to a foreign culture.
+Your extended stay can be overwhelming if you don’t equip yourself with the right knowledge, mindset, and attitude.
 This cultural exposure is one of the main reasons people travel.

 Keep abreast of current events

-You have been planning to volunteer in Ankara or go on a mountain-trekking adventure in Myanmar, but are the present events in these territories safe for travelers.
-Knowing the history, culture and practices of your destination country is not enough.
+You plan to volunteer in Ankara or go on a mountain-trekking adventure in Myanmar but are the present events in these territories safe for travelers.
+Knowing the history, culture, and practices of your destination country is not enough.
 You should know the current state of affairs and whether it is advisable to travel there.
 Contact your local embassy for updated guidelines.

 Prepare a “buffer” fund

 Emergency happens.
 It may be due to sickness or overspending.
 If you should follow one tip before you travel, that is being prepared for anything.
-Have a buffer fund that you can use in case you fall ill and hospital bills are not covered by your insurance, and splurges beyond your budget.
+Have a buffer fund that you can use if you fall ill, hospital bills are not covered by your insurance, and splurges beyond your budget.
 It is advisable to set up an international credit card account for these emergencies.